Sneed-Group/wink-browser/README.md

 - **SSL Certificate Errors**: If you encounter SSL certificate verification errors, the browser will automatically retry without verification as a fallback.
 This is not recommended for security-sensitive browsing.

 - **JavaScript Engine Issues**: The JavaScript engine may occasionally encounter event loop errors.
 If this happens, try using text-only mode (`--text-only` flag) which disables JavaScript execution.
+(Note that this also disables all links and images, so beware.)

 ## Configuration